-As for multiple sites, we have perks like White Label, a sleek and modern white-labeled billing experience under your own brilliant brand, and Collaborators so you can share access to others wanting to work on the site without sharing your password.
+When you’ve got multiple sites, we offer a sweet perk called Collaborators so you can share access to others wanting to work on the site without sharing your password.

 WordPress and managed WordPress hosts know exactly how to help you scale your sites so you can focus on the present, while they focus on the future.

 Thinking about the future when it comes to your website(s) is super important.
 You’ll want a builder that can help you scale your single site or help you manage multiple sites for your ever growing client base.
 In this case, WordPress is the best option for both.

 While a cohesive website might be important to you, maybe a key functionality you’re searching for is a website builder with great eCommerce functionality.
 While Squarespace has a solid eCommerce function built in, WordPress and more specifically, WooCommerce, is typically a better (and cheaper) option.

 Squarespace has an eCommerce functionality and specific plans for websites that have the sole purpose to serve as an online store.
 Squarespace Commerce is a set of features for selling products and managing orders online.
 They have templates designed specifically for online commerce so you can create eye-catching arrangements of products, promote sales, and much more.
 Squarespace gained notoriety because of its ease of creating and managing an eCommerce site.